frankiesanjana/all-about-penguins/README.md

 ## Testing

 - Testing during coding took place by refreshing the browser preview in Chrome after each significant new section of code was written.
-Once the website started to take shape and especially as media queries were added, viewing the preview regularly on Dev Tools in Chrome was also important.
+Once the website started to take shape and especially as media queries were added, viewing the preview regularly on Dev Tools in Chrome also became important.

 ### Manual Testing